 Each class period will begin with 3-5 warm up problems intended to launch into the day’s lesson.
 Warm-ups will review prior knowledge needed for the lesson, or assess understanding of recently learned topics.
 Exit slips will assess understanding of the basics of the daily lesson.
 In addition, students will be expected to present selected problems to the class throughout the quarter.

 Duval County End of Course Exam

 Algebra 1A students are not required to take the state FSA assessment for Algebra I this year.
 Instead, you will take a Duval County End-Of-Course Exam.
 This test will count as 20% of your second semester grade.

 Douglas Anderson is a school which embraces mistakes as an essential part of learning.
-As a result, students who have completed at least 80% of their homework for a particular unit will be eligible to re-take the unit test if an unsatisfactory grade (69% or lower) was earned the first time.
+As a result, students who have completed at least 80% of their homework throughout the quarter will be eligible to re-take the unit test if an unsatisfactory grade (69% or lower) was earned the first time.
 Students who wish to take advantage of test recovery must come to at least two Lunch & Learn sessions to review and correct their original test prior to scheduling the retest.
 Test re-takes must be completed in one session, and therefore must be done after school by appointment.
 Retakes are only allowed once per unit.
 Once tests have been retaken, the test grade can be improved up to a maximum of 70%.

 Extra help is available most days during Lunch & Learn and, if necessary, after school by appointment.
 There are also tutoring opportunities available through the National Honor Society.
 Students should come to extra help with specific questions, as extra help time will not be devoted to re-teaching class material due to inattentiveness during class time.